lneicelis/transformer/README.md

 }
 ```

-### Lazy transformation
+### Lazy transformation (LazyPropertiesPipe)
-There are cases when you do not need all available properties all the time.
+There are cases when you do not need all available properties all the time. e.g.:
-* You need granular control of what properties are returned from different endpoints.
+* You need granular control of when and what properties are returned from different endpoints.
-* Some properties transformation is expensive (e.g. require additional DB queries)
+* Some properties transformation is expensive (e.g. require additional DB queries);
-* You want to save bandwidth by returning only relevant properties
+* You want to save bandwidth by returning only relevant properties to the front-end;

 In such cases we can leverage LazyPropertiesPipe that uses schema to add properties on demand.
 This can be especially useful when using tools like GraphQL